Types of Parenting Styles and Their Effects on Children

 Authoritative parents also expect a lot from their kids, so they set clear and consistent limits and enforce standards.
 But unlike authoritarian parents, they’re supportive and understanding and are often in tune with their children’s emotional and behavioral needs.
 They guide their children and help them achieve their goals.

 This parenting style is much more democratic than authoritarian.
-Authoritative parents make it clear that adults are ultimately in charge, but they’re willing to listen to their kids’ questions, take their opinions into account, and validate their feelings, fostering independence and reasoning.
+Authoritative parents make it clear that adults are ultimately in charge.
+Still, they’re willing to listen to their kids’ questions, take their opinions into account, and validate their feelings, fostering independence and reasoning.

 They put an effort to maintain positive, healthy relationships with their kids.
 They respect their children’s autonomy and give them freedom within a structure that provides guidance.
 They encourage kids to be self-reliant and create an emotionally safe and stable environment.